lewisblake/DeepTreeMRA/README.md

 Within the Matlab Editor Tab, selecting the 'Run' button from `main.m` will execute the code.

-The repository is structured as follows:
-The repositiory contains all files required to run the code.
+The repository contains all files required to run the code.
-Within the `Distributed MRA` folder, there are four other folders: `Data`, `Plots`, `Results`, and `subroutines`.
+Within the repository, there are three other folders: `Data`, `Plots`, and `Results`.
 The `Data` folder contains example data sets.
 The `Results` folder is the default folder for results to be saved.
 Initially empty.
 The `Plots` folder is the default folder for spatial prediction plots to be saved.
 Initially empty.
-The `subroutines` folder contains the functions used to execute the model which are called from `main.m`.

 ## Example Data